 Each of these options has pros and cons.
-But let me give an advice.
+However, let me give advice.
 Do not think about a team of developers first.
 Think about technical management.
 The best situation is when one of the co-founders of a startup could play a role of Chief Technology Officer (CTO).
-It is a guy who make decisions about project technology stack, development processes (who, what, how and why should do), a set of necessary team roles, development strategy, release schedule and bunch of other things.
-For technology startups, it is a key role because it almost impossible to build a good and reliable product without such guy.
-If entrepreneur does not have a co-founder like that he or she has two options:
+It is a guy who makes decisions about project technology stack, development processes (who, what, how and why should do), a set of necessary team roles, development strategy, release schedule and bunch of other things.
+For technology startups, it is a crucial role because of it almost impossible to build a good and reliable product without such guy.
+If an entrepreneur does not have a co-founder like that he or she has two options:

 - Hire CTO.
-Or find yet another co-founder on this role.
+Alternatively, find yet another co-founder in this role.

-- Outsource CTO role for a some period of time to the agency.
+- Outsource CTO role for some period to the agency.

-The first option is not an easy.
-Hiring such kind of person is a really very hard process.
-Because life or death of a startup depends on the person you will hire.
+The first option is not easy.
+Hiring such kind of person is a strict process.
+Because life or death of a startup depends on the person, you hire.
 In general, the best choice in such situation is choosing the second option.
-Outsourcing a whole product development process including a technical management role is a good choice for developing the first version of product or MVP (Minimum Viable Product).
-If your project will be successful you will able to build a full-time dedicated development team for your project for increasing a reliability of your business later.
+Outsourcing a whole product development process including a technical management role is an excellent choice for developing the first version of product or MVP (Minimum Viable Product).
+If your project is successful, you can build a full-time dedicated development team for your project for increasing reliability of your business later.

-But why a technical management is so important?
-Some people (and I really saw people like that) think that software development is a very simple process.
+However, why technical management is so important?
+Some people (and I saw people like that) think that software development is a straightforward process.
 Just find a developer and ask him or her to write an application which does something.
-Typical idea looks like that:
+The typical idea looks like that:

 It is a real photo of our whiteboard in the office.
-Believe me that if you will take an average developer and ask him to implement this idea without some involving in the process the result will be not very good.
+Believe me that if you take an average developer and ask him to implement this idea without any involvement in the process the result cannot be right.
 And here I am talking not only about the result on the screen of the developer’s laptop.
-The next list of questions are very important:
+The next list of questions are significant: